 BOTOX ALONE WILL NOT ERASE DEEP STATIC WRINKLES

-Botox treats mainly dynamic wrinkles, i.e. wrinkles caused by the muscle contraction.
-If we are talking about another type of wrinkles called “Static”, they are not caused by facial expressions, therefore relaxing facial muscles with the help of Botox won’t erase them.
+Botulinum toxin treats mainly dynamic wrinkles, i.e. wrinkles caused by the muscle contraction.
+If we are talking about another type of wrinkles called “Static”, they are not caused by facial expressions.
+Therefore relaxing facial muscles with the help of Botox won’t erase them.
 The best solution for deep static wrinkles is to inject Botox to minimize any possible muscle contraction and then to fill the wrinkles with dermal fillers based on hyaluronic acid or calcium hydroxilapatite.

 BOTOX RESULTS ARE NOT IMMEDIATE

-Rarely, but Botox can cause allergic reaction.
+Rarely, but it can cause allergic reaction.
 Allergy is caused not by the botulinum toxin itself, but by the protein compounds that are present in it.
-Therefore, if a person is allergic to animal protein, especially milk protein, then it is likely that Botox will cause the allergy.
-A protein-free analogue of Botox is Xeomin, so this is what needs to be used on patients suffering from such allergies.
+Therefore, if a person is allergic to animal protein, especially milk protein, then it is likely that Botox will cause allergy.
+A protein-free analogue of Botox is Xeomin, so medical estheticians use Xeomin on patients suffering from such allergies.
 The preliminary consultation with a doctor is specifically designed to assess patient’s health condition and choose the right botulinum toxin product that will not cause a negative outcome.

 BOTOX DOES NOT WORK ON EVERYONE

 This is true and there are three main reasons why Botox does not work on everyone: